 Aggressive Divorce Lawyer Seattle, WA

-Whether you’re filing for divorce, establishing paternity, or signing a pre-nuptial agreement, it’s important you have a professional on your side like the legal team at [firm].
-With decades of family law experience under their belts, our attorneys at [firm] can help you find an agreeable solution so that you leave this conflict happier, healthier, and set up for financial success.
+Whether you’re filing for divorce, establishing paternity, or signing a pre-nuptial agreement, it’s important you have a professional on your side like the legal team at Law Offices of Shana E. Thompson.
+With decades of family law experience under their belts, our attorneys at Law Offices of Shana E. Thompson can help you find an agreeable solution so that you leave this conflict happier, healthier, and set up for financial success.

-Let the attorneys at [firm] help you transition to a better and brighter future.
-Call [firm] today at [phone] to set up your first consultation in the Seattle metropolitan area including King County and Snohomish County, WA.
+Let the attorneys at Law Offices of Shana E. Thompson help you transition to a better and brighter future.
+Call Law Offices of Shana E. Thompson today at (206) 712-2756 to set up your first consultation in the Seattle metropolitan area including King County and Snohomish County, WA.